espanso/website/docs/command lIne/cli_list.md

     package       package-management commands
     path          Prints all the espanso directory paths to easily locate configuration and matches. restart       Restart the espanso service
-    service       A collection of commands to manage the Espanso service (for example, enabling auto-start on system boot).
+    service       A collection of commands to manage the espanso service (for example, enabling auto-start on system boot).
     start         Start espanso as a service
     status        Check if the espanso daemon is running or not.